 Integrated Career & Academic Preparation System (ICAPS) Program

-ICAPS enables a student to earn a certificate while also working to earn a high school equivalency or improve English language skills, reading, or math.
+ICAPS enables a student to earn a certificate while also earning a high school equivalency or improving English language skills, reading, or math.

 Future Workforce Leader Program

 The Future Workforce Leaders Program at Elgin Community College is for qualified participants ages 16 to 24 to receive training and financial assistance.
 You may learn about various career pathways and also receive a high school equivalency certificate, an occupational training certificate, or gain valuable work experience in your chosen field in the program.

-Educating and Training your employees can lead to improved performance, morale, output, and increased revenues.
-Our top-notch training enterprises and adult learning experts deliver training solutions, knowledge, and skills that can be implemented in the workplace immediately.
+Educating and Training your employees can improve performance, morale, output, and increased revenues.
+Our top-notch training enterprises and adult learning experts deliver training solutions, knowledge, and skills that you can implement in the workplace immediately.

-Many adults who have no college credit, as well as those who have some credit but no degree, can move ahead at ECC to increase their earnings potential in a current field or to transition into a new career by completing a degree or certificate program.
-Some certificates can be earned in as little as one semester.
-ECC's Continuing Education Department offers a wide variety of popular, high-quality non-credit classes, including Coding and Web Development Bootcamps, ACT preparation, kids college, food safety, forklift training, career courses, cooking, and dance with convenient online courses.
+Many adults who have no college credit and some credit but no degree can move ahead at ECC to increase their earnings potential in a current field or transition into a new career by completing a degree or certificate program.
+You can earn some certificates in as little as one semester.
+ECC's Continuing Education Department offers a wide variety of popular, high-quality non-credit classes, including Coding and Web Development Bootcamps, ACT preparation, kids college, food safety, forklift training, career courses, cooking, and plumbing fundaments with convenient online courses.

 Services and Resources for the Unemployed

-This brochure was produced by Elgin Community College and contains a list of providers and services which may be of benefit to unemployed residents of Community College District 509.
+This brochure was produced by Elgin Community College and contains a list of providers and services that may benefit unemployed residents of Community College District 509.
 Categories include education and training, employment, networking, food assistance, shelter, and more.